hyxabrod/flutter_fbi/example/README.md

 ### Example 4: Multi-Feature Binder
 A dashboard example that combines multiple features (User Profile and Settings) using `MultiFeatureBinder`.

-**This example uses `shouldNotWaitForAllFeatures = true` (the UI does NOT wait for all features before updating).**
+**This example uses `shouldWaitForAllFeatures = false` (the UI does NOT wait for all features before updating).**

 - The UI updates as soon as any feature emits a new state, so partial data may be shown if one feature loads before the others.
 - This is useful for fast, responsive dashboards where immediate feedback is preferred over synchronized updates.

 ### Example 5: Multi-Feature Binder with Wait
-A dashboard example that demonstrates the use of `shouldNotWaitForAllFeatures = false` (wait for all features before updating UI).` option, which ensures that the UI waits for all features to emit at least one state before transforming the state for UI.
+A dashboard example that demonstrates the use of `shouldWaitForAllFeatures = true` option, which ensures that the UI waits for all features to emit at least one state before transforming the state for UI.

+### Example 6: Concurrent Events (sync: false)
+Demonstrates how to dispatch events concurrently using the `sync: false` parameter in `feature.add()`.
+This example shows how fast events can bypass the sequential queue and be processed immediately, while slow events are processed in order.

 ## Getting Started